modelab/grasshopper-primer/en/1-foundations/1-2/5_the-grasshopper-definition.md

 >Directionality of data is left to right.

 ####1.2.5.2.
 THE LOGICAL PATH
 All of the objects and the wires connecting the objects represent the logical graph of our program.
-This graph reveals the flow of data, dependencies of any input to its wiired output.
-Any time our graph changes, sometimes referrred to as being “dirtied,” every downstream connection and object will be updated.
+This graph reveals the flow of data, dependencies of any input to its wired output.
+Any time our graph changes, sometimes referred to as being “dirtied,” every downstream connection and object will be updated.

 ![IMAGE](images/1-2-5/1-2-5_002-logical-graph.png)
 >1.
 Reparameterize the curve domain between 0.0 and 1.0.